 - Leads to customer advocacy — Customers referred by other customers have a 37% higher retention rate.

 A common debate among business experts is whether customer retention should be strategized by a company’s sales, marketing, or customer support team.

 In the past, this task was separated, with sales and marketing handling proactive retention strategies and customer support handling reactive strategies.

 However, as these sectors’ functions slowly blur together, so too does their task separation.

 With the rise of AI technology and performance developing tools, customer support is slowly becoming the key function in ensuring customers are retained, both reactively AND proactively.

-So we chatted with Jeff Sen, VP of customer support at WeTransfer, and Mike Miner, Head of support at JustPark to find out some key strategies customer support teams can utilize for customer retention.
+So we chatted with Jeff Sen, VP of customer support at WeTransfer, Mike Miner Head of Support at JustPark, and many other prominent experts to find out some key strategies customer support teams can utilize for customer retention.